writethedocs/www/docs/guide/docs-as-code.rst

 * `Margaret Eker and Jennifer Roundeau`_ from Rackspace & Capital One, it was a great overview of *Docs as Code*.
 * `Rachel Whitten`_ from Pantheon give a talk on their implementation of these approaches.

+**2017 North America**

+* `Jodie Putrino`_ from F5 gave a practical account of her experience developing docs like code.

+**2018 Europe**

+* `Predrag Mandic`_ talked about how the "documentation is code" principle saves money and time, empowers documentarians, simplifies processes around testing documentation and brings happiness to a diverse customer base.

+**2019 Europe**

+* `Jen Lambourne`_ shared the UK Government Digital Service's experience adopting a docs as code approach.

+**2021 North America**

+* `Swapnil Ogale`_ provided his take on transitioning from traditional tech writing tools to a docs as code approach.

 The *Docs as Code* concepts are widely practiced in the software industry, and are gaining adoption in the writing community.